tlenz88/ChIPPy/README.md

 # ChIPPy
 This is a complete pipeline for ChIP-seq data analysis.
 Most of the required packages are installed automatically.
 Pipeline can be started from any step, but specific files are required for the desired step.

-Although any number of replicates and sample conditions are able to be used as input, the pipeline can currently only handle a single targeted antibody and single control.
-This is due to the way in which samples are divided when performing differential analysis using [DiffBind](https://bioconductor.org/packages/release/bioc/html/DiffBind.html)

 ## How do I organize my data?

 Put all input files in a single directory with one folder per sample.
 The sequences can be either single or paired-end and can be gzipped, though this is not a requirement.
-Paired-end files need to have '_R1' and '_R2' within the file name to specify forward and reverse reads.
+Paired-end files need to have '_R1' and '_R2' within the file names to specify forward and reverse reads.

 ```
-    + PATH_TO_DATA
+    + PATH_TO_INPUT
         + sample1
             ++ sample1_R1.fastq.gz
             ++ sample1_R2.fastq.gz